The 2018 Retreat will take place from Thursday the 19th of July to Wednesday the 25th of July

 - Poetry, poetry manuscript, fiction, creative non-fiction or mixed-genre groups available, based on attendees’ needs.

-- Four public readings featuring participants, from Wednesday through Sunday evening (maximum 5 readers per evening).
+- Four public readings featuring participants, maximum 5 readers per evening.
 All participants featured in publicity.

 - Public presentations can be given by participants who wish to give them, on topics related to their expertise and interests – if you need a personal invitation in order to secure funding, we’ll provide one.
 No obligation to present or attend.